 Checklist to see if your child is ready to start school | Prep Checklist

 Have you got a question about starting or delaying Prep?
-Or do you have a toddler that you would like some FREE EXPERT advice about something in relation to their development (tantrums, eating, other behaviurs, ADD or ADHD concerns).
-We are holding a FREE online Q&A with doctors, OT’s and child psychologists THIS Monday night (4th September 2017) where you can ask EXPERTS your own questions and get immediate answers to help you make informed choices for your child and your family.
+Or are you trying to decide what type of kindy is the best fit for your child?
+We are holding a FREE online Q&A with education experts THIS Monday night (8th January 2018) where you can ask EXPERTS your own questions and get immediate answers to help you make informed choices for your child and your family.

 You’ll find it here ===> To Prep or not to Prep & Toddlers – Ask the Expert – click INTERESTED and pop your question in now (or on the night!)!

 Are you looking for a definitive Prep checklist to see if your child is ready to start Prep?
 Well, we dont know if this is an exhaustive list, but a kindy has put this together to help parents work out what it would be best for children to be capable of when starting Prep.

 This Prep checklist considers: fine and gross motor skills, social skills academic skills, physical skills, knowing about personal health and safety and knowing their personal information.
 Here’s a prep checklist that we hope helps.

 Fine motor skills

 Gross motor skills

 - Runs, jumps, skip.

 - Uses words instead of being physical when angry.

 - Speaks clearly so an adult can understand them.